Employer Insights

 • Allowing employees to take time off if approved through Paid Leave Oregon

-• Giving employees back their job upon returning from leave (job protection)
+• Giving employees back his or her jobs upon returning from leave (job protection)

-• Only applies if the employee has worked for the employer for at least 90 days
+• This only applies if the employee has worked for the employer for at least 90 days

 • Submitting employer contributions